dangazineu/agentza/experimental/reference/SPEC.md

 This project requires building a series of interconnected applications that demonstrate how microledgers can facilitate peer-to-peer payments.
 There are two key categories of applications:

 - **Infrastructure:** The core building blocks that define the architecture.
-- **Ecosystem:** Applications that use the infrastructure services to perform transactions with one another for demonstration purposes.
+- **Demo:** Applications that use the infrastructure services to perform transactions with one another for demonstration purposes.

 Each application must rigorously adhere to the specifications outlined below.
 Any deviation must be explicitly documented within the source code using clear comments.

 ---

 # Non Functional Requirements

-This is a demo application, and it is Ok that every component described here uses in-memory databases and datastructures instead of real-world production ready persistence.
+This is a demo application, and it is acceptable for every component described here to use in-memory databases and data structures instead of production-ready persistence.

 ---